Understanding Bootstrap Modals

 <a href="#" class="btn btn-lg btn-success" data-toggle="modal" data-target="#basicModal">Click to open Modal</a>

-Notice the link element has two custom data attributes: data-toggle and data-target.
+Notice the link element has two custom data attributes: `data-toggle` and `data-target`.
 The toggle tells Bootstrap what to do and the target tells Bootstrap which element is going to open.
 So whenever a link like that is clicked, a modal with an id of “basicModal” will appear.

 Now let’s see the code required to define the modal itself.
 Here is the markup: